oracle-livelabs/spatial-graph/spatial-python/create-adb/create-adb.md

 2. Select root or other compartment, then click **Create Autonomous Database**.
 </if>
 <if type="ocw23-sandbox">
-2. Select your Compartment, then click **Create Autonomous Database**.
-If needed, click **View Login Info** at the top left of this page to see your Compartment name.
+1. Your Compartment should still be selected.
+If not then re-select it.
+Then click **Create Autonomous Database**.
+2.
 </if>

   ![Select compartment](images/adb-02.png)